-The luxury of having an Amsterdam blog means I can delve deep and instead of simply having a standard list of “10 best things to do in Amsterdam” like many bloggers, I can recommend not just museums, but particular rooms in museums or specific artworks in rooms in museums.
+The luxury of having an Amsterdam blog means I can delve deep and instead of simply having the standard blogger list of “10 best things to do in Amsterdam”, I can recommend not just museums, but particular rooms in museums or specific artworks in rooms in museums.

 And today I want to do just that by recommending The Portrait Gallery of the 17th Century at the Hermitage in Amsterdam’s Hoftuin.